 - STEP 5).
 Swirl.
 Spread the cheesecake batter evenly over the brownie layer in the pan, then dollop teaspoons of reserved brownie batter randomly over top of the cheesecake layer.
 Swirl it in with a knife to create a marbled effect.

 - STEP 6).
 Bake.
-Bake for 10 minutes, then reduce reduce oven and bake for another 18-20 minutes until puffed and the cheesecake is set in the middle with lightly golden edges.
-If you use an 8×8 inch pan, then add another 3-5 minutes to the baking time.
+Bake for 15 minutes, then reduce reduce oven and bake for another 10-15 minutes until puffed and the cheesecake is set in the middle with lightly golden edges.
 Transfer pan to a wire rack and let cool completely in the pan.
 Refrigerate for at least 1 hour before slicing with a hot dry knife.

 - STEP 7).
 Cool.
 Transfer pan to a wire rack to cool.
 After 10 minutes of cooling, run a knife around the edges of the cake to loosen it from the sides and then remove sides of pan.
 Let cake cool completely and refrigerate for 2 hours before serving.